gmdvdsp/fehdoku/README.md

 ![alt text](https://i.imgur.com/JphnL1W.png)

-I'll select it and choose *Yune: Chaos Goddess*.
+I'll select it and type in part of a hero's name; in this case, I want to select *Yune: Chaos Goddess*.

 ![alt text](https://i.imgur.com/OejrPGC.png)